JoeApperson/live-local/README.md

 # Live Local
 This is a sample application developed using Angular 4, ng-bootstrap, Bootstrap 4, and @ngrx/store.
 It was devised mostly as a learning experience.
-It is currently undergoing active development, so expect frequent updates.

 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

-You can find a usable demo instance of this app [here](http://livlocl.heroku.com)

 ## API Server